espressif/esp-idf/examples/peripherals/i2s/i2s_basic/i2s_pdm/README.md

 **NS4150**

-Please refer to the [Datasheet of NS4150](http://www.nsiway.com.cn/product/44.html) for more details.
+Please refer to the NS4150 datasheet for more details.

 ```
 ┌────────────────────────┐                              ┌───────────────┐